kwe92/Todo-App-Flutter-Go/README.md

 ## Tools/Libraries (Packages)

-- get_it: a service locator (also a runtime dependency injector)
+- get_it: service locator (also a runtime dependency injector).

-- Provider: a flutter state management (You can use any kind of state management you prefer)
+- Provider: flutter state management (You can use any kind of state management you prefer).

-- auto_route and auto_route_generator: easily generated routes and sending data between views
+- auto_route and auto_route_generator: easily generated routes and sending data between views.

+- json_serializable: provides Dart Build System builders for handling JSON.

+- json_annotation: defines annotations used by json_serializable to create code for JSON serialization and deserialization.

+- flutter_svg: draw SVG files using Flutter.

+- http: Future-based library for making HTTP requests.

 ## Screenshots